contra19/cms-blog/README.md

 ## Installation

-This application is deployed on Render at
-To run this application locally follow the instructions below:
+This application is deployed on Render at https://cms-blog-t3b8.onrender.com/. <br>To run this application locally follow the instructions below:</br>

 ### Prerequisites